 North Sydney Olympic Pool

-The North Sydney Olympic Pool 50m pool is open for booking.
+The North Sydney Olympic Pool 50m pool is open for bookings.

 Outdoor Aqua Classes (deep) are open for booking.

 We ask you to support our efforts to prevent the spread of COVID-19 and be vigilant in your personal hygiene and physical distancing.
 Please do not attend the centre if you are unwell.

-Council is offering a Special Return to Work parking rate, of $15 for all-day parking at the following parking stations
+Council is offering a special parking rate, of $15 for all-day parking at the following parking stations

 To be eligible, customers should go to the pay machine and opt-in by entering their vehicle registration to get the special $15 rate.
 Please contact Council's Carpark Office on 9936 8520 for further information

-Community members using these facilities are reminded to adhere to social distancing requirements and to practice good hygiene.
+Community members using these facilities are reminded to adhere to physical distancing requirements and to practise good hygiene.
 It is your responsibility to leave the area if it is busy.
 Please do not attend a playground or park if you have been in a location identified as having a recent COVID-19 case or alert.

-Council’s sportsgrounds have reopened for bootcamps and sport training, with bookings coming from community sporting clubs.
+Council’s sportsgrounds are open for bootcamps and sport training, with bookings coming from community sporting clubs.
 Bookings for sportsgrounds and parks should be referred to Council’s bookings team in Customer Service.